german/redis_orm/README.md

 * *:as*

-  Symbol could be accessed by provided name
+  Symbol Association could be accessed by provided name

 * *:dependent*